I Dreamed a Dream: History

-She would later feature the song on her 1993 album Patti LuPone Live!
+She later featured the song on her 1993 album Patti LuPone Live!

 When the musical made its Broadway début in New York City in March 1987, Fantine was played by Randy Graff.
 Laurie Beechman performed the role in the original U.S. touring production in 1988 and then on Broadway in 1990.
 That year she included the song on her album Listen to My Heart.

 Debra Byrne sang the song on the Complete Symphonic Recording.
 Ruthie Henshall sang it on the Tenth Anniversary Concert Recording (1995).
 A Broadway revival in 2006 featured Daphne Rubin-Vega (2006–07), Lea Salonga (2007), and Judy Kuhn (2007–08).
 Lea Salonga sang it for the 25th Anniversary Concert in London (2010).

 The show, and the song, have been translated into 21 languages, including Japanese, Hebrew, Icelandic, Norwegian, Czech, Polish, Spanish, and Estonian, and there have been 31 cast recordings featuring the song.
 The London cast version is Triple Platinum in the UK, for sales of more than 900,000, and Platinum in the U.S., for sales of more than one million.
 The Broadway cast version is Quadruple Platinum in the U.S. (more than four million sold), where four other versions have also gone Gold.